 Reassured of victory, the Israelites surround the enemy camp.
 When signaled, the men blow a trumpet, then smash a jar to reveal a lighted torch, then shout as loud as they can "For the LORD and for Gideon" (Judges 7:18)!
 The sudden noises, coupled with the appearance of torches, bring chaos and confusion to the enemy.
 While many begin to fight and kill each other, still others flee the area in fear (verses 21 - 22)!

 Those Midianites who make it out of camp with their life begin to travel east toward the Jordan River with three Israelite tribes pursuing them.
 Messengers are also sent to the tribe of Ephraim requesting that they guard some of Jordan's strategic crossing areas.
 The Ephraimites not only guard some passages but also kill two Midianite princes (Judges 7:22 - 25).
-Gideon's 300-man army also pursues the enemy.
-Ultimately, many of the remaining 15,000 enemy troops are killed and two Midianite kings are put to death (Judges 8:10 - 21).
+The 300-man army of Gideon also pursues the enemy.
+Ultimately, many of the remaining 15,000 enemy troops lose their life and two Midianite kings are put to death (Judges 8:10 - 21).

 The people of Israel, grateful for the victory, ask Gideon to be their king and establish a ruling dynasty over them (Judges 8:22).
 He flatly refuses their offer by reminding them that they already have a King.